kongaman/udemy-free-courses/README.md

 # Webscraping Excercise

 Gets all the udemy links from page 1 on discudemy and opens them in a new firefox browser tab.<br>
-AND puts all udemy-links into a txt-file (folder "target") you can chose to overwrite or append
+AND puts all udemy-links into a txt-file (folder "target") you can chose to overwrite or append existing file

 TODO: